Jachhj-sc/RobotCar-Han-ELT-1H-e/README.md

 and in the main folder should be a main.c with an example that should show a working example of the library.

---ONLY UPLOAD WORKING CODE IN THE MAIN  BRANCH-- if you want to upload not working code upload it to the live branch. and only merge it when it works.
+--ONLY UPLOAD WORKING CODE IN THE MAIN  BRANCH-- if you want to upload not working code upload it to a new branch. and only merge it when it works.